Apple awards $45M to Corning to expand manufacturing capacity

-San Francisco, May 10 (IANS) Apple on Monday announced to award $45 million from its Advanced Manufacturing Fund to smartphone glass manufacturer Corning Incorporated to expand manufacturing capacity in the US and drive research and development into new technologies.
+San Francisco: Apple on Monday announced to award $45 million from its Advanced Manufacturing Fund to smartphone glass manufacturer Corning Incorporated to expand manufacturing capacity in the US and drive research and development into new technologies.

 Corning is a supplier of precision glass for iPhone, Apple Watch, and iPad and has a long history of working together with Apple.